US advises no travel to China, where virus deaths top 200

 On Friday, the U.S. Embassy in Beijing said it was authorizing the departure of family members and all non-emergency U.S. government employees from Beijing and the consulates in the cities of Chengdu, Guangzhou, Shanghai, and Shenyang.
 Staff from the Wuhan consulate departed earlier this week.

-The decision was made “out of an abundance of caution related to logistical disruptions stemming from restricted transportation and availability of appropriate health care related to the novel coronavirus,” the embassy said.
+The decision was made “out of an abundance of caution related to logistical disruptions stemming from restricted transportation and availability of appropriate health care,” the embassy said.

-The level 4 “Do Not Travel” advisory is the highest grade of warning.

 Mike Wester, a businessman in Beijing who has lived in China for 19 years, said he has no plans to leave.

-“I feel safer self-quarantining myself here at home than I do risking travel,” said Wester.
+“I feel safer self-quarantining myself here at home than I do risking travel,” Wester said.

 He pointed to potential risks from crowds at airports and being required to remove a mask for passport and security checks.

-Tedros said WHO was not recommending limiting travel or trade to China, where transport links have shut down in places and businesses including Starbucks and McDonald’s temporarily closing hundreds of shops.
+Tedros said WHO was not recommending limiting travel or trade to China.

 “There is no reason for measures that unnecessarily interfere with international travel and trade,” he said.
 He added that Chinese President Xi Jinping had committed to help stop the spread of the virus beyond its borders.